vartanbeno/xee/README.md

 ### XPath

-- While much of it is covered, parts of the functions in [XPath and XQuery Functions and Operators 3.1](https://www.w3.org/TR/xpath-functions-31/) are not yet implemented.
+- While much of it is covered, some of the functions in [XPath and XQuery Functions and Operators 3.1](https://www.w3.org/TR/xpath-functions-31/) are not yet implemented.
 Contributions are welcome!

 - Of the 21859 tests in the QT3 test suite (vendored into `vendor/xpath-tests`)
-  that match the features we support (so excluding XQuery tests), we support over have 19987 at the time of writing.
+  that match the features we support (so excluding XQuery tests), we support over have 20130 at the time of writing.
 The failures are mostly due to missing library implementation.

 - XMLSchema support.
 While the basic `xs:*` data types as defined by XML Schema